 apparently knew nothing about miraculous events associated with Jesus' birth, and thus did

 not record any in his writings.
-If he were aware of them, he certainly would have
+If he had been aware of them, it is almost certain that he would have

 lived remote from Palestine.
 He wrote the Gospel circa 80 CE, presumably after some of the